ACICT-DEPI/CAI1_AIS5_S8e-Fraud-Detection-in-financial-transaction/README.md

    Designing ML models suited to fraud detection, such as logistic regression, decision trees, and random forests, along with an ensemble of techniques.

 5. **Applying NLP Techniques to Text Datasets**
-   Using Natural Language Processing (NLP) to process and analyze unstructured text data (e.g., customer communications) and enhance fraud detection.
+   Using Natural Language Processing (NLP) to process and analyze unstructured text data and enhance fraud detection.
 Techniques used include:
    - **SpaCy** for text parsing.
    - **NLTK** for tokenization and sentiment analysis.